Showing 101 through 110 of 124 articles for tag wildlife

 - Tuesday, April 3, 2018 - The FWC is celebrating its volunteers who help conserve fish, wildlife and habitats, and help improve public access and skills related to outdoor experiences such as hunting, fishing, boating and wildlife viewing.

 - Monday, March 26, 2018 - Because alligators control their body temperature by basking in the sun, they may be easily observed.
 However, the FWC urges people to keep their distance if they see one.
 And never feed alligators because it is dangerous and illegal.

 - Monday, March 19, 2018 - Bat maternity season begins April 15 and runs through August 15.
 Exclusions of bat colonies must be completed before the season starts.

-- Wednesday, March 22, 2017 - From April 1 through Nov.
-15, seasonal manatee zones require boaters to slow down in certain areas to prevent manatees from being struck by motorboats or personal watercraft.
+- Thursday, March 15, 2018 - From April 1 through Nov.
+15, seasonal manatee zones require boaters to slow down in certain areas to prevent manatees from being struck by motorboats or personal watercrafts.

 - Thursday, March 1, 2018 - Keeping Florida’s beaches dark and uncluttered at night can help protect sea turtles that return to nest on our beaches.